DataDog/catadog/README.md

 bundle exec catadog
 ```

-Now start your agent and app!
+### Now start your agent and app!

-Remember to do either one of:
+Remember to do either one of the following:

 - configure your app's agent connection to hit on the correct port
-- configure your agent to listen to another port, and have `catadog` listen on 8126 as the default and point to the new agent's port by using the settings below
+- configure your agent to listen to another port, have `catadog` listen on 8126 as the default, and point to the new agent's port by using the settings below

 ## Examples

+_**Note that if using Docker, replace `bundle exec catadog` with `docker run ghcr.io/datadog/catadog` in the examples below.**_

 Change listening host and port (defaults to 127.0.0.1:8128)